sonishsivarajkumar/PyCTAKES/docs/user-guide/annotators.md

 # Annotators

-PyTAKES provides a comprehensive set of annotators for clinical natural language processing.
+PyCTAKES provides a comprehensive set of annotators for clinical natural language processing.
 Each annotator specializes in extracting specific types of information from clinical text.

 ## Available Annotators